-Process for Making Monitoring Corrections on Transferred Cases
+3. Process for Making Monitoring Corrections on Transferred Cases

 If errors are found by a worker in the new county of residence upon review of a transferred case(s), the error must be corrected and dated the first day of the month the new county of residence is financially responsible for the transferred case(s).
 The new county of residence becomes the funding county the month after the transfer is complete.

-If an error(s) is not found and corrected by the new county of residence and the error is cited during a monitoring visit, the county monitored will be responsible for making corrections back to the point the error occurred.
+If an error(s) is not found and corrected by the new county of

+Chapter 4.
+Application, Eligibility Determination & Documentation residence and the error is cited during a monitoring visit, the county monitored will be responsible for making corrections back to the point the error occurred.
 Likewise, if an error is found during a monitoring visit and the case is transferred out of the original county of residence following the visit, the error must still be corrected by the county monitored.
 Because of varying circumstances and case specifics, the Program Compliance Consultant will determine and work with all involved counties to ensure that any error(s) found during monitoring is corrected.

-Financial responsibility for errors may be shared by both the original and new county of residence if the error resulted in incorrect payments to the provider for one or more months.
-The original county of residence was the funding county and during one or more months the new county of residence was the funding county.
+Financial responsibility for errors may be shared by both the original and new county of residence if the corrections are for a current and ongoing certification period and/or if the error resulted in incorrect payments to the provider for one or more months the original county of residence was the funding county and during one or more months the new county of residence was the funding county.